Avantika019-sys/APK-Bank-system/report.md

 ## SWAPK

 # Introduction
-We have chosen to do a Portfolio system for our SWAPK
+We have chosen to do a Portfolio system for our SWAPK.

 # System description
-The banking system has four main features where each feature have set of requirements that needs to be fullfiled.
+The banking system has three main features where each feature have set of requirements that needs to be fullfiled.

 #### Features